onesite/onesite-sso-magento-plugin/README.md

 	* Widget Instance Title - This title is for identification purposes only.
 It does not display on the front end to your users.
  6. Click Add Layout Update
 	* Set Display On to All Product Types
 	* Set Block Reference to the location on the page you wish the Reviews Widget to display.
-Our suggestion is "Tags List Before".
-This will place the reviews widget above the Tags area at the bottom of the page.
+Our suggestion is "Main Content Area".
+This adds the widget below the final item on the product page - tags.
  7. Save your Widget Instance